-There are literally dozens of rituals available on this website and others.
-There are hundreds more to be found in books on the subject of Wicca, NeoWicca, Paganism, and witchcraft in general.
+There are dozens of rituals available here at About Paganism & Wicca, and thousands more available across the vast expanse of the Internet.
+There are hundreds to be found in books on the subject of Wicca, NeoWicca, Paganism, and witchcraft in general.
 These rituals make a great template -- and certainly, if you've never held a ritual on your own, it's nice to have one already written for you.
 For many people, an important aspect of the spiritual growth process lies in planning one's own ritual.

 You may find that in planning your own rituals, it helps to follow the same format each time.
 After all, part of ritual is the concept of repetition.
 That doesn’t mean you have to speak the same words each time, but if you follow the same general order of things, it will help you become more in tune with the ritual process.
 Something else to keep in mind is that ritual should be celebratory.
 That means that it should celebrate something -- a Sabbat holiday, a phase of the moon, the change of the seasons, a phase in one's life.
 Know what you're celebrating, and then you'll know what your focus should be for the rite.

 Answer the questions below before you begin your planning process.
 This will help you determine what it is you hope to achieve with the ritual, and how to go about doing so.

 - Why are you having the ritual?
 In other words, what is the point?
 What are you celebrating?
 You can have one purpose or multiple ones.
 Just know ahead of time what they are.

 - Who is to be involved?
 Is this a group of loose friends who get together once in a while, or is it an organized coven?
 Will one person lead the rite while others watch, or will all members be actively participating?
 Will it be a public ritual held where anyone can see you, or a private one?